Clif Knight, M.D.

 Risheet Patel, M.D., graduated from our program in 2007, and has served as a community preceptor in the residency for several years.
 As a resident he received the Indiana Academy of Family Physicians (IAFP) Outstanding Resident Award, which is presented annually to a family practice resident who demonstrates exceptional interest and involvement in family medicine and exemplifies the qualities of a family physician.
 In 2010, Dr. Patel was awarded the Pfizer Teacher Development Award, which spotlights those in active practice who give of themselves to teach, mentor, and inspire residents and students.

 Dr. Risheet Patel was born and raised in Indianapolis, Indiana and graduated high school locally from Hamilton Southeastern High School.
 He completed his undergraduate work at Union College in Schenectady, New York and then attended Albany Medical College in Albany, New York.
-Dr. Patel then moved back to Indianapolis and completed his Family Medicine Residency at Community Health Network.
-After residency, he joined Community to practice family medicine in the Fishers area at Olio Road Family Care (now Family Medicine Care, Saxony).
-He has served as a physician lead for the CareConnect electronic health record implementation within the network, as well as President of the Indiana Academy of Family Physicians in 2012-2013.
+Dr. Patel then moved back to Indianapolis and completed his family medicine residency at Community Health Network.
+As a practicing family physician in Indianapolis, he served as President of the Indiana Academy of Family Physicians in 2012-2013, and remains very active in both the IAFP and AAFP.